Sirajmolla/DU-MSc-Phy-ANT-Lab/README.md

 * GCC Compiler
 * Gnuplot

+## Similiar Repositories
+* [DU-MSc-Lab-C-Prog](https://github.com/singhnir/DU-MSc-Lab-C-Prog) : This is my another similiar repository for the subject Computational Physics (Lab) - Course Code: PH-CL502 which I have completed in my M.Sc.
+Physics Semester: III course from University of Delhi.
+* [Numerical Methods in C Language](#) : Since all of my previous repositories were specific problem oriented hence I decided to rewrite the program more in a general way so that everyone can use them wihout any hesitation.

 ## Contact
 If you've any doubt or suggestions regarding the project, please feel free to reach out by filing an issue here on github or you can simply email me at [nirsingh124@gmail.com](mailto:nirsingh124@gmail.com).
-You can also drop a message to my [Telegram](https://t.me/singhnirmal) account.
+You can also drop a message to my [Telegram](https://t.me/singhnir) account.

 ## Acknowledgements